apache/amoro/docs/admin-guides/deployment.md

 ## Source code compilation

 You can build based on the master branch without compiling Trino.
-The compilation method and the directory of results is described below
+The compilation method and the directory of results are described below:

 ```shell
 git clone https://github.com/NetEase/amoro.git